 →How can I get the best waxing results?

-Moisturize and exfoliate!
-In the days leading up to your appointment, you must moisturize the area being waxed.
+In the days leading up to your appointment, Moisturize and exfoliate!